codechimp-org/lms-tvh/README.md

 Ensure that the "Use HTTP digest authentication" option within Configuration/General/Base is checked.
 Unchecking this is known to cause issues when calling the API.

 ### Plugin Installation
-Go to the Logitech Media Server Settings page.
+Go to the Lyrion Media Server Settings page.
 On the Plugins tab, under 3rd Party Plugins enable TVH.

-Press Apply and restart the Logitech Media Server.
+Press Apply and restart the Lyrion Media Server.

-### Logitech Media Server Configuration & Use
+### Lyrion Media Server Configuration & Use
-On the Logitech Media Server Settings page/Advanced tab choose TVH in the top left drop down.
+On the Lyrion Media Server Settings page/Advanced tab choose TVH in the top left drop down.

 Provide your TVHeadend server details, username and password if using security and the profile name if not the default profile for the user or you are not using security.
 Save your settings

-Within the Logitech Media Server home page you will now have TVH under My Apps where you can browse your TVHeadend Tags/Stations.
+Within the Lyrion Media Server home page you will now have TVH under My Apps where you can browse your TVHeadend Tags/Stations.
 Stream and enjoy :)

 ## Disclaimer